citypaul/module-federation-experiment/README.md

 - `/container`: The overall container application that pulls the other apps through at run time
 - `/marketing`: A static site that contains marketing and product information.
 It has its own routes that need to work both during development and also when running throught the container
 - `/auth`: A mini application that would handle the user signing in or registering.
 It also controls its own routes that need to sync with the container.
-This works by triggering an `onSignIn` callback passed down by the container.
+The sign in logic works by triggering an `onSignIn` callback passed down by the container.
 This is just a boolean in this example, but it could quite easily pass a user object around the sub applications instead.
 - `/dashboard`: Vue Application, can only be reached when a user signs in.

 ## Installation